Equations in Burnside groups: Applications

 The projection $\pi$ induces a map $\aut{\Gamma} \to \aut{\Gamma/\Gamma^n}$ that we write $\alpha \mapsto \alpha_n$.
 In particular, $\theta \circ \pi \circ \alpha = \theta\circ \alpha_n \circ \pi$, for every $\alpha \in \aut{\Gamma}$.
 As $\theta$ and $\alpha_n$ are one-to-one, the kernel of the map $\theta\circ \alpha_n \circ \pi$ is $\Gamma^n$.
 Hence $W \cap \ker (\theta \circ \pi \circ \alpha)$ is empty, for every $\alpha \in \aut{\Gamma}$.
 According to \autoref{res: lifting morphism - killing element free product}, the image of $\theta$ is contained in a conjugate of $B_1$ or $B_2$, which contradicts the fact that $\theta$ is onto. \end{proof}

-\begin{theo} Let $\Gamma_1$ and $\Gamma_2$ be two non-elementary, torsion-free, hyperbolic groups.
-Assume that $\Gamma_1$ is freely indecomposable with no essential root splitting.
+\begin{theo} Let $\Gamma_1$ and $\Gamma_2$ be two torsion-free, hyperbolic groups.
+Assume that $\Gamma_1$ is freely indecomposable with no essential root splitting and $\Gamma_2$ is non-elementary.
 There exists a critical exponent $N\in \N$, such that for every odd integer $n \geq N$, the following holds.